-Obtain sufficient appropriate audit evidence regarding the financial information of the the group audit.
+Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within PADICO to express an opinion on the consolidated financial statements.
+We are responsible for the direction, supervision and performance of the group audit.
 We remain solely responsible for our audit opinion.